DonMecca/stackauto/docs/PROJECT_OVERVIEW.md

 - Electron app with main UI shell
 - Manual AppSumo URL input
 - Settings and prompt/strategy management (with robust dropdowns and EasyMDE integration)
-- Core workflow: scrape, generate, process image, preview, and post
+- Core workflow:
+  > **Note (April 2025):**
+  > We are actively debugging a clipboard extraction race condition in the GenSpark automation.
+The clipboard sometimes does not update in time for the script to read the copied article.
+Polling logic has been implemented, but the issue persists.
+See PROGRESS.md for status. scrape, generate, process image, preview, and post
 - Logging and local history

 ## Future Considerations (V2+)